First Contact Resolution - is it the right metric?

 And of course you can use FCR as a measure of how successful the AI agent is.
 Two different AI solutions could have a very different FCR depending on the approach, so it is still a decent metric to compare different solutions.

-If you want to improve your customer service using AI, speak to our team today.
+If you want to improve your customer service using AI, speak to our support team today.